 In addition to simply brushing your teeth, it is important to keep up with your oral routine.
 Those with sensitive teeth will especially benefit from a good daily oral care routine.
 It protects your teeth and prevents the enamel from eroding any further.

 Make sure to brush your teeth twice a day, using your soft bristle toothbrush and sensitivity toothpaste.
-Additionally, floss every night, even when you don't feel like it.
+Also, flush your teeth with water flosser every night, even if you don't feel like doing so.

 One step that isn't necessary for all people but is helpful for those with tooth sensitivity is rinsing your mouth with a mouthwash.
 Mouthwashes that are high in fluoride are awesome for tooth sensitivity.
 If you opt for a mouthwash, make sure that it is free of alcohol.